BinhLe87/loopback3-core/server/api/docs_web/client_api_docs/source/includes/api/util/_util_upload.md

 ## Upload file(s)
 Upload file(s).

-**Notice that**: In order to upload an image that associates with any object like an item/a workbook/etc., please read API guidelines in corresponding object section.
+**Notice that**: In order to upload an image that associates with specific object like an item/a workbook/etc., please read API guidelines in corresponding object section.

 > Example Request